 Although pace can work well for measuring workout intensity, especially for swimming and running, heart rate adds precision to that task.
 Where terrain varies—and hence your pace varies without always matching intensity—heart rate can keep you focused on the training effect you are targeting.
 Looking at heart rate in relation to pace after a workout can also provide you with knowledge about your current state of fitness—namely, your aerobic decoupling rate (how much your heart rate drifts compared to your pace over the course of a long run).

-Cadence can be easily tracked with today’s GPS devices for running and cycling, either with a cadence sensor accessory or with one of the latest devices with internal cadence sensors (such as the 920XT or Fēnix 3).
+Cadence can be easily tracked with today’s GPS devices for running and cycling, either with a cadence sensor accessory or with one of the latest devices with internal cadence sensors.
 The cadence you want to target is similar for both running and cycling.
 Think 90 revolutions per minute.
 For running, that means 90 right foot (or left foot) steps or 180 total steps.
 For cycling, that means 90 full turns of the cranks.
 Getting this feedback on the fly can help you adjust your form.

 Although cadence is also important for swimming, strokes per length often represents a more useful number.
 The fewer strokes you take per length, the more efficient your stroke.
 Weak swimmers especially benefit by working to lower their strokes per length.
 Training devices now provide this metric without needing to do a manual count.
 Using this feedback can help you focus on form by giving you a number to lower.